HallLab/ADNI_project/README.md

 # ADNI sex differences analysis

-This is the repository for the sex differences analysis on the ADNI dataset.
+This is the repository of the *[Sex Differences in the Metabolome of Alzheimer's Disease Progression](https://www.frontiersin.org/articles/10.3389/fradi.2022.782864/full)* article.

+Authors: Tomás González Zarzar, Brian Lee, Rory Coughlin, Dokyoon Kim, Li Shen and Molly A. Hall.

 The purpose is to detect sex differences in metabolite-phenotype associations.

 ## Clone repository